oliverlloyd/jmeter-ec2/README.md

 Further details and idiot-level step by step instructions:
     [http://www.http503.com/2012/jmeter-ec2/](http://www.http503.com/2012/jmeter-ec2/)

 ## Usage:
-    ./jmeter-ec2.sh [PROJECT] [PERCENTAGE OF THREADS TO EXECUTE] [NO. OF INSTANCES TO BUILD] [ENVIRONMENT] [RELEASE] [COMMENT]
+    project="abc" percent=20 count="3" env="UAT" release="3.23" comment="my notes" ./jmeter-ec2.sh'

-	[PROJECT]         -	required, directory and jmx name [INSTANCE COUNT]  -	optional, default=1
+    [project]         -	required, directory and jmx name [count]           -	optional, default=1
-	[PERCENTAGE]  	-	optional, default=100.
+    [percent]         -	optional, default=100.
 Should be in the format 1-100 where 20 => 20% of threads will be run by the script.
-	[ENVIRONMENT]     -	optional, this is only used in db_mode where this text is written against the results [RELEASE]         -	optional, this is only used in db_mode where this text is written against the results [COMMENT]         -	optional, this is only used in db_mode where this text is written against the results
+    [env]             -	optional, this is only used in db_mode where this text is written against the results [release]         -	optional, this is only used in db_mode where this text is written against the results [comment]         -	optional, this is only used in db_mode where this text is written against the results

 **If the property REMOTE_HOSTS is set to one or more hostnames then the NUMBER OF INSTANCES value is ignored and the given REMOTE_HOSTS will be used in place of creating new hardware on Amazon.*